pypeit/PypeIt/doc/pypeit_par.rst

 ``caldir``          str                                                  ..       ``default``                        If provided, it must be the full path to calling directory to write master files.
 ``setup``           str                                                  ..       ..
 If masters='force', this is the setup name to be used: e.g., C_02_aa .
 The detector number is ignored but the other information must match the Master Frames in the master frame folder.
 ``trim``            bool                                                 ..
 True                               Trim the frame to isolate the data
-``badpix``          bool                                                 ..
-True                               Make a bad pixel mask?
+``bpm_usebias``     bool                                                 ..
+False                              Make a bad pixel mask from bias frames?
 Bias frames must be provided.
 ``biasframe``       :class:`pypeit.par.pypeitpar.FrameGroupPar`          ..       `FrameGroupPar Keywords`_          The frames and combination rules for the bias correction
 ``darkframe``       :class:`pypeit.par.pypeitpar.FrameGroupPar`          ..       `FrameGroupPar Keywords`_          The frames and combination rules for the dark-current correction
 ``arcframe``        :class:`pypeit.par.pypeitpar.FrameGroupPar`          ..       `FrameGroupPar Keywords`_          The frames and combination rules for the wavelength calibration